Knowledge is Power. Action brings Change. Together they Heal.

 Tabitha Farrar recovered fully after battling an eating disorder for over ten years.
 She is now dedicated to helping others (sufferers and their families) to learn as much as they can in order to recover. http://tabithafarrar.com .
 Tabitha provides free recovery guides for partners and parents of adults in recovery, online meal support and ED recovery coaching.

 EDANZ believes parents have unique abilities to support one another.
 We invite you to join us for a relaxed coffee break with other parents/carers who are likely to share some of your challenges.
-A range of resources will be available.
+Information on our range of resources will be available.

 Meet on the last Thursday of the month 1pm – 3pm.
 For more details please contact Bella Ph 021 1157919